The Truth About Tea, Coffee And Chocolate

-It's entirely up to you whether you choose to drink tea or coffee and eat chocolate but there are some things you should know and consider about our most beloved beverages and delicacies...
+It's entirely up to you whether you choose to drink tea or coffee and eat chocolate but there are probably a few things you may want to know and possibly consider about our some of our most beloved delicacies.

-... like, for example, the fact that if you buy and eat chocolate you could be supporting the slave trade (i.e. forced labour and child labour) and if you drink tea you could be consuming pesticides or even chemicals extracted from the glands of a beaver, located near it's anus!
+For example, the fact that if you buy and eat chocolate you might actually be supporting the slave trade in the form of forced labour child labour.
+Additionally, if you are a tea drinker, you might be consuming toxic pesticides or even worse, chemicals that have been extracted from the glands of a beaver's anus... sort of.

-According to a U.S. government study conducted by Tulane University in 2011, over 1.8 million West African children are used in the cultivation of cocoa.
+According to a U.S. government study that was conducted by Tulane University in 2011, over 1.8 million West African children are being used in the cultivation of cocoa.

 Also in 2011, the BBC aired their concerns over child labour in the production of chocolate when Humphrey Hawksley claimed it was commonplace to see "children carrying machetes or pesticide equipment".

 Hawksley also claimed that it was just as commonplace to see children with scars on their legs from the machetes with no form of protective clothing and with no access whatsoever to any kind of first aid.

 The cultivation of chocolate from cocoa can be quite hazardous and involves the mixing of chemicals and the use of pesticides, heavy loads of wet beans must be transported long distances often resulting in hernias amongst other physical injuries, with this skill set being considered standard for 15 to 17 year olds.
 Quite obviously, such work is much more hazardous to younger children.

 The director of the Save the Children Fund reported seeing: